 3. Habit Stacking

 Habit stacking is another effective method to develop any habit you want.
-And this is technique is very useful especially when it comes to applying the 7 ways how to get motivated above.
+Here’s how it works:

 Simply state the habit you want before/after your old habit.